Student Handbook

 Student Records Infinite Campus

 Parents or eligible students have the right to inspect and review the student's educational records.
-Schools do not have to provide copies of records unless extenuating circumstances make it too difficult to review the records at the location designated by the school.
+Schools do not have to provide copies of records unless extenuating circumstances make it too difficult to review the records at the

+location designated by the school.
 Schools may charge a fee for copies.
 Parents and eligible students have the right to request that school correct records, which they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
-After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to include a statement in the record describing his or her view about the contested information.
+After the hearing, if the school still decides not to amend the record, the parent or eligible student has

 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions: